LDAR-Sim/LDAR_Sim/LDAR-Sim_inputs.md

 ## Parameter file usage

-We recommend supplying LDAR-Sim with a full set of parameters, copied from the default parameters in the `inputs_template` folder and modified for your purposes.
+We recommend supplying LDAR-Sim with a full set of parameters, copied from the default parameters in the `default_parameters` folder and modified for your purposes.
 This will ensure you are familiar with the parameters you have chosen to run the model.

 However, it may be more convenient once you are familiar with how parameter files update each other to use multiple parameter files to create your simulations and rely upon the default parameters.

 All simulations using multiple parameter files are created the following way:
 1. default parameters in the `inputs_template` folder are read into the model.
 2. each parameter file is read on top of the respective parameter set, updating only the keys that are supplied.
-This occurs for every level in the hierarchy, for every program, and for every method used.

 Parameter files are read on top of each other, starting with the default set of parameters.
 How does this work?
 Here is an example `parameter_file1.txt`: